 Unreal engine is among the best game development engines and is behind various top games.
 Unreal engine’s graphic characteristics are best to develop seamless 3D games.
 The tools and functionality of the engine make it a great choice for games that require excellent graphics.

 Select Image – Import them – Assign the role, and boom! the game is ready.
 Developing games on Buildbox is really easy and quick.
 There is no need for coding, and therefore it is quite famous among many developers.
 Moreover, it has a huge library of about 20,000 assets, sound effects, and animation.

 GameMaker Studio 2 came into the mobile game development industry as the eliminator of the entry barrier for non-programming background people.
 Developing games on GameMaker Studio 2 is just about drag and drop.
 It is a high-end 2D/3D development engine that novice developers can easily use.

 5. Cocos 2D-x

 Cocos 2D-x is a cross-platform 2D/3D game development engine.
 The owner of Facebook makes sure that everything about the engine is available in detail.
 Third-party libraries can also integrate with Cocos 2D-x, and thus one can easily increase the functionality and features of the engine.

 Hyper Casual Game Trends to expect in 2021

-Hyper-casual games are the hottest game genre and one of the fastest-growing one.
+Hyper-casual games are the hottest game genre and one of the fastest-growing ones.
 Here is a list of trends that are going to dominate the Hyper-Casual genre this year:

 1. Total Hypercasualization

 There are no limits when it comes to developing a hyper-casual game.
-You can get inspiration from anywhere, just make sure that your game follows a mechanism.
+You can get inspiration from anywhere, just make sure that your game follows mechanics.
 You can get inspiration from console games, movies, stories, anime, series, and everywhere.